ldn-softdev/jtc/User Guide.md

 ```
 That is a correct result (though might not reflect what possibly was intended), let review the result:
 1. first line contains only result `"John"` - because template interpolation here failed (namespace `chld` does not yet exist yet,
-thus the resulting template is _invalid JSON_) hence source walk is used / printed
+thus the resulting template is _invalid JSON_) hence source walk is used / printed last walked JSON value
 2. upon next (_interleaved_) walk, we see a correct result of template interpolation: `Parent`'s and `child`'s records are filled right
 (template is a _valid JSON_ here)
-3. in the third line, the result is albeit also correct, but might be not the expected one - upon next _interleaved_ walk, the
+3. in the third line, the result is also correct, albeit might be not the expected one - upon next _interleaved_ walk, the
 namespace `pnt` is populated with `"Ivan"`, but the namespace `chld` still carries the old result.
 4. _etc._

-By now it should be clear why such result.
+By now it should be clear why is such result.

 Going by the notion of the provided template, apparently, the expected result were to have all records pairs for each person with
 each own child.
 That way, for example, `Ivan` should not be even listed (he has no children), `John`'s record should appear only